Updated 06/06/2020 to include the newly updated cropping and border options.

 You don’t need expensive cameras or software to make your own stereoscopic 3-D images, and it’s relatively quick and easy.
 There’s currently a real buzz on social media with people making their own stereoviews with smartphones and sharing them, especially on Instagram, so this tutorial will be keeping this in mind.

 The easiest way to make a stereoview with an iPhone is by using the phone’s camera to take two images sequentially and using an app to align and save them as a stereo-image.
+You can also use this app to edit 3-D photos taken with the QooCam EGO camera.

 I’m using the iPhone version for this tutorial but you can find the Android version here.